The page has been translated by Gen AI.

 How to configure an additional DC.

-You must add as a member to the existing PDC and promote the DC role.
+You must add it as a member to the existing PDC and promote the DC role.

 In SCP V2, when a Windows server is deployed, the host name is generated randomly.
-Change it to the host name selected during AD DC configuration planning.
-Changing the host name during operation is possible, but it is recommended to change it in advance according to the planned configuration.
+Change it to the host name selected during the AD DC configuration planning.
+While host name changes are possible during operation, it is recommended to change them in advance according to the planned configuration.

-Connect to the secondary DC server and run PowerShell (with administrator privileges) from Windows.
+Connect to the secondary DC server and run PowerShell (administrator privileges) from the Windows Run.

 Print the current host name.